rajkelawala/rajkelawala/README.md

 ###

 <h4 align="left"><h2>✨ About Me:</h2>👋 Hi there!
-I'm Raj kelawala, a Backend Developer intern at Jetbro Private Limited, specializing in Python and Django.
-Passionate about building scalable and efficient systems.I am continuously learning and improving my skills in backend development.<br>💻 Currently, I'm working on various projects that involve designing APIs, optimizing database queries, and ensuring robust backend functionality for seamless user experiences.</h4>
+I'm Raj kelawala, Adaptable and committed Python Django Backend Developer with experience in API development, web scraping, and database management.
+Skilled in Django, REST APIs, PostgreSQL, and creating scalable and efficient backend solutions.
+Strong problem-solving skills with attention to detail.
+Enthusiastic about leveraging modern programming techniques to optimize data processing and system performance in fast-paced technical environments while continuously learning and growing.</h4>

 ###